+In 2015, the Group entered in new legal proceedings in relation to the termination of a contract.
 In 2010, Technip entered into a lump sum turn-key Engineering Procurement Construction and Commissioning contract with Sonatrach in regards to the refinery of Algiers.
 This contract was for the rehabilitation and modernization of the Algiers' refinery.
 On June 4, 2015, Technip's involvement in this project stopped at the request of the client.
-As per the terms of the contract, both sides initiated arbitration proceedings in respect to certain claims and these are ongoing.
+As per the terms of the contract, both sides initiated arbitration proceedings in respect to certain claims.

-On March 31, 2016, Dong terminated, on the grounds of an alleged material breach, a contract signed on February 27, 2012 with a consortium of Technip France and DSME.
+On March 31, Dong terminated a contract signed on February 27, 2012 with a consortium of Technip France and DSME.
 This contract covered engineering, procurement, fabrication, hook-up, and commissioning assistance for a fixed wellhead and process platform and associated facilities for the Hejre field offshore Denmark.
 Dong announced that it will not complete the platform and will seek to avoid taking delivery and ownership of the platform.
-This dispute is currently progressing through a series of arbitration proceedings managed by the competent arbitral tribunal pursuant to which Dong and the consortium members will present their respective claims and arguments.
-The consortium members reiterate that they do not agree with Dong's actions or grounds.
+The consortium does not agree with Dong's actions or grounds.
+This dispute is currently progressing through a series of arbitration proceedings managed by the competent arbitral tribunal.